North-east bar plans to reopen outside area next Thursday - Evening Express

 A north-east bar has announced plans to reopen their outside area next Thursday, in line with Government guidance.

-Cheers Cafe Bar and Tavern will have strict hygiene and social distancing measures in place, including hand sanitiser cleansing points and having one person using the toilet at a time.
+Cheers Cafe Bar and Tavern in Fraserburgh will have strict hygiene and social distancing measures in place, including hand sanitiser cleansing points and having one person using the toilet at a time.

 Tables will have to be reserved in advance and for three hours at a time, with the main pub door being locked.